-There is a fleet of satellites orbiting Earth, collecting data and monitoring climate from space (remotely).
-These satellites use a wide variety of sensors to provide a bank of current and historical data on a wide range of climate variables.
+There is a fleet of satellites orbiting Earth, collecting data and monitoring our Earths environment and climate from space (remotely).
+These satellites use a wide variety of sensors to provide a bank of current and historical data on a wide range of environmental and climate variables.
 The data is freely available to students.